Can you name the best selling non-restricted firearms?

 Pick the Remington Model 870

 The yin to the Model 500’s yang.
 High on the list of “Gun Debates that Will Never Be Resolved” is the question of Model 870 vs. Model 500.
 It’s right up there with Glock vs. 1911 and 9mm vs. 45acp.
 Long story short?
 Personal preference reigns supreme.
-These are both low-cost, utilitarian pump action shotguns that have led the way for their respective manufacturers, and provide an excellent entry-level product.
+These are both low-cost, utilitarian pump action shotguns that have led the way for their respective manufacturers and provide an excellent entry-level product.
 Used in more than 25 countries, the 870 also boasts an impressive resume for sporting and combat purposes.
 Its introduction dates to 1950, but historical articles on the trusty pumper almost always cite the Pedersen and Browning heritage present in earlier Remington shotguns such as the Model 10 (Pedersen), the Model 17 (Browning), the Model 31 (Loomis), and the 11-48.
 Oddly, the actual designers of this legendary machine are rarely mentioned.

 Pick the Mossberg Model 500

 This may be the first true surprise on the list!
 Introduced in 1961, the Model 500 is readily the manufacturer’s most successful firearm to date.
-Inexpensive, rugged, and reliable, the Model 500 is guaranteed to be mentioned in any conversation that asks “What should my first shotgun be?”
-Available in any number of configurations, the trusty pump gun has proven itself on the hunt and in combat, finding itself a popular choice for law enforcement, home defense, and the U.S. military.
+Inexpensive, rugged, and reliable, the Model 500 is guaranteed to be mentioned in any conversation that asks, “What should my first shotgun be?”
+Available in any number of configurations, the trusty pump gun has proven itself on the hunt and in combat, finding itself a popular choice for law enforcement, home defence, and the U.S. military.
 Often seen as an “also ran” to the next gun on this list, the Mossberg site claims that the Model 500 reached 10 million in sales faster than any other, but that’s a pretty short list.
 One undeniable advantage the Model 500 has over its arch nemesis?
 The ambidextrous safety makes it a more attractive choice for left-handed shooters.

 Pick the Winchester Model 1894